compsb-unimi/sas-tutorial/arrayfire.md

 module load gsl/2.7.1--gcc--11.3.0
 module load cuda/11.8
 ```
 Additional dependencies are available on Leonardo, but for general purposes will be installed manually in the next steps.
-It is assumed that downloads are stored in the home folder.
+It is assumed that the downloads are stored in the home folder.

 ## 2. Building dependencies from source
 Let's start by creating a folder where all the codes will be installed: